Jorman Campuzano: Youth player

 He took his first steps to reach professional football at the Churta Millos Soccer School Club.
 Then a teacher from La Equidad offered him to play in the "Basic Forces" of that club.
-Later he would travel to Buenos Aires, Argentina to train at Banfield where they prepare him mentally and physically.
-From there he returned to Colombia to prepare with Deportivo Pereira where with just one training he was promoted to the professional team by the hand of coach Hernán Lisi.
+Later he would travel to Buenos Aires, Argentina to train at Banfield where they prepared him mentally and physically.
+From there he returned to Colombia to prepare with Deportivo Pereira where with just one training he was promoted to the professional team by coach Hernán Lisi.

 Deportivo Pereira

-He debuted as a professional on April 15, 2015, on matchday 4 of the Colombia Cup.
-Despite being his first match in a professional club, he played 65 minutes against Atlético Huila in Guillermo Plazas Alcid Stadium where they lost 3 to 1.
+He debuted as a professional on April 15, 2015, on matchday 4 of the Copa Colombia.
+Despite being his first match in a professional club, he played 65 minutes against Atlético Huila in the Guillermo Plazas Alcid Stadium where they lost 3–1.

 In the following season he scored his first goal on August 2, 2016, against Atlético Fútbol Club in a 7–2 victory in the Categoría Primera B.

 Atlético Nacional

-After showing a good level at Deportivo Pereira, he was contacted by coach Miguel Ángel Russo to play for Millonarios FC.
-However, Atlético Nacional appeared to improve the offer, so Jorman opted to sign with them.
+After showing a good level at Deportivo Pereira, he was contacted by coach Miguel Ángel Russo to play for Millonarios.
+However, Atlético Nacional appeared to improve the offer, so Campuzano opted to sign with them.